USB Testers for cables & chargers

 -

-The tester can test a wide variety of USB power supply charging protocols, read information from e-maker chip, identify Thunderbolt 3/4/5 cable, online monitoring of voltage, current, power and charging protocol used.
+The tester can test a wide variety of USB power supply charging protocols including proprietary (although some protocols require a proprietary cable), read information from e-maker chip, identify Thunderbolt 3/4/5 cable, online monitoring of voltage (ripple), current, power and charging protocol used.

 -